Our Story

 The lessons begin with the 1839 Amistad Uprising and the subsequent landmark Supreme Court decision while highlighting themes of social justice such as dehumanization, resistance, and modern-day comparisons.
 The program is the only one of its kind.
 With lessons conducted by our specially trained educators in classrooms and aboard the ship, history comes to life as we use the past as a framework for addressing present challenges related to diverse social issues.

-To date, we have brought our program to more than 16,000 students, who use critical thinking as they learn about slavery and injustice in the United States.
+Over the past five years, more than 55,000 people have visited the Amistad, engaging in critical thinking as they explore the history of slavery and injustice in the United States.
 Discovering Amistad's education is not only centered on the history of the Amistad but, importantly, it focuses on how that history has impacted our world today.
-The organization works with our community partners throughout the state as we continue to build our education program.
+The organization works with our community partners throughout the state to bring this historic story all over Connecticut.

 OUR MISSION